 - An orchestrion that cycles through recognisable tracks from the game

 - A vendor that will sell members of your free company loads of handy items

 - A storeroom that can house old, unwanted furnishings

-How do I relocate or demolish my FFXIV housing?
+How do I relocate my FFXIV housing?